Populus tremula: Description

 It is a substantial deciduous tree growing to 40 m tall by 10 m broad, with a trunk attaining over 1 m in diameter.
 The bark is pale greenish-grey and smooth on young trees with dark grey diamond-shaped lenticels, becoming dark grey and fissured on older trees.

+In Nigula Nature Reserve in Estonia, a 45.5 meter tall aspen is found that might be the tallest specimen in Europe.

 The adult leaves, produced on branches of mature trees, are nearly round, slightly wider than long, 2–8 cm diameter, with a coarsely toothed margin and a laterally flattened petiole 4–8 cm long.
 The flat petiole allows them to tremble in even slight breezes, and is the source of its scientific name, as well as one of its vernacular names "langues de femmes" attributed to Gerard's 17th-century Herball.
 The leaves on seedlings and fast-growing stems of suckers (root sprouts) are of a different shape, heart-shaped to nearly triangular.
 They are also often much larger, up to 20 cm long; their petiole is also less flattened.

 The flowers are wind-pollinated catkins produced in early spring before the new leaves appear; they are dioecious, with male and female catkins on different trees.
 The male catkins are patterned green and brown, 5–10 cm long when shedding pollen; the female catkins are green, 2–6 cm long at pollination, maturing in early summer to bear 10–20 (50–80) capsules each containing numerous tiny seeds embedded in downy fluff.
 The fluff assists wind dispersal of the seeds when the capsules split open at maturity.

 It can be distinguished from the closely related North American Populus tremuloides, which is nearly identical, by the leaves being more coarsely toothed.

 Like other aspens, it spreads extensively by suckers (root sprouts), which may be produced up to 40 m from the parent tree, forming extensive clonal colonies.
 This often makes the job of clearing unwanted trees from an area especially difficult, as new suckers will continue to sprout from the extensive root system for up to several years after all surface growth has been eliminated.